deywersonp/fundamentos-nodejs/README.md

 ## 💻 Project

-CourseAPI is a developed API Used to register and manage courses.
+CourseAPI is a developed API used to register and manage courses.
 This was the first application developed during the first chapter of the NodeJS track from IGNITE (Rocketseat Career Acceleration Program).

 <br><br>